Nass9/Projects/README.md

     Natural Language Processing:

       Hard cleaning, with two funtions made to remove:
-      - Punctuation, accents and capitalization
+      - Punctuation marks, accents and capitalization
       - Words of less than 2 letters and more than 18 letters
       - Single numbers and numbers embedded in words

       Treat stopwords:
         Tokenization
         Lemmatization
-        Word Embedding ( Modèle FastText de Facebook, Kmeans)
+        Word Embedding ( Facebook FastText model, K-means)

       Text Data Visualization
       Topic Modelling : Optimal topics
       LDA(linear discriminant analysis) for Topic Modelling

-    To put our analysis further we have created a movie recommendation system based on the LDA results.
+    To put our analysis further, we have created a movie recommendation system based on the LDA results.